Skip to Main Content

 The homebuyer programs below are available through the Kentucky Housing Corporation, the state’s housing finance authority.
 These programs can help make buying a home more affordable.
 Here’s an overview:

-• KHC Preferred Plus 80: The Preferred Plus 80 program has similar requirements to the Preferred program but higher income limits.
+• KHC Preferred Plus 80: The Preferred Plus 80 program has similar requirements to the Preferred program, but you can exceed the median income of your area.

 • KHC Regular Down Payment Assistance Program (DAP): This loan offers up to $12,500 for a down payment.
 It comes with a 15-year term and a fixed rate of 4.75%.